Step 1: Peruse the Library's Web Site:

 Step 6: Evaluate all Resources

 Examine each potential resource for relevancy to your information need.
 Consider the purpose of the material; the authority and expertise of the source (author/creator, publisher/provider); the accuracy, comprehensiveness and currency of the content.
-See Evaluating Resources from “Help with Research” for more information.
+See Evaluating Resources in this Research Guide (Be and EER) for more information.

 Step 7: Librarians are your friends.

 Introduce yourself to the Reference Librarian.
 S/He can help you find what you need much more efficiently and effectively.
-There is no special grace granted to those who work harder instead of smarter.
+There is no extra mercy granted to those who work harder instead of smarter.

 In a phrase, research is the process of “USING SOURCES TO FIND MORE SOURCES”.
 Here you will find a brief explanation of the basic steps involved in research while applying this principle.